The 2013 Law Firm Internet Marketing Playbook

 Basically, there are two types of competitive advantage:

 Comparative Advantage – In which your firm is able to provide a service at a lower cost than your competitors.
-This may not mean that you sell those services at a lower price, but it does allow you to either have a larger margin than your competitors or, should you charge less,
+This may not mean that you sell those services at a lower price, but it does allow you to either have a larger margin than your

 Google’s social media service, known as Google+, has now unleashed the power of its millions of members to local business owners.
 Google recently announced that is replacing its Google Places product, which was aimed at small businesses, with the new Google+ Local strategy which integrates the social media service and its local search platform.
 For small business owners this could mean additional opportunities for search engine visibility.